dojo/docs/dojox/mobile/bidi.rst

   </body>

 When it comes to mobile applications, the same approach is followed beside enabling the bidi support.
-Dojox.mobile widgets support mirroring, widgets that need special handling for mirroring have a separate style sheet with the name ``<widgetName>_rtl.css``.
+Dojox Mobile widgets support mirroring, widgets that need special handling for mirroring have a separate style sheet with the name ``<widgetName>_rtl.css``.
 This style sheet contains all the required styles to enable widget mirroring.
 The code snippets below show how to load the required rtl style sheet manually or automatically.